 Opera Treasure Chest

-Opera Treasure Chest is a free program that includes TEKS-aligned interactive lesson plans culminating in a live opera performance (currently virtual) for students in grades K-5.
+Opera Treasure Chest is a free program that includes TEKS-aligned interactive lesson plans culminating in a live opera performance for students in grades K-5.
 Each lesson comes with the materials teachers need to help students experience opera while reinforcing writing skills, critical thinking and creativity.
 Activities can easily be integrated into a variety of Blended Learning Models for the music room or any arts integrated classroom.
-Teachers at participating schools “check out” treasure chests full of opera-related materials— including printed lesson plans, DVDs, books, and puppets.
+Teachers at participating schools “check out” treasure chests full of opera-related materials— including puppets, lesson plans, books, flash cards, and much more.
 TEKs areas addressed by the Opera Treasure Chest include music, theatre, art, language arts, and health education.
-Contact firstname.lastname@example.org to schedule this program for your school.
+If you have any questions, please contact Andréa Ochoa, Director of Education & Community Impact at 512.610.7686 or

 Opera Treasure Chest Materials